cgoldberg/audio-metatag/README.md

 ## About:

-`audio_tag` is a Python CLI program that cleans metadata and tags MP3 or FLAC audio files.
+`audio_tag` is a Python CLI program that cleans metadata and adds artist/title tags to MP3, FLAC, or Ogg vorbis audio files.
 It can be used on individual files or a library of files.

 - In order to process a file, it **must** be named in a specific format:
-  - `Artist - Title.mp3` or `Artist - Title.flac`
+  - `Artist - Title.mp3`, `Artist - Title.flac`, `Artist - Title.ogg`
-  - File names must contain a delimiter (` - `) between `Artist` and `Title`, and end with a valid extension: `.mp3` or `.flac` (case-insensitive)
+  - File names must contain a delimiter (` - `) between `Artist` and `Title`, and end with a valid extension: `.mp3`, `.flac`, `.ogg` (case-insensitive)
 - It will skip any files that are not named according to the format specified above
-- It will skip any files that are not valid MP3/Flac files
-- If a filename is given as an option, it will only process that file
+- If filenames are given as command-line options, it will only process those files
 - If no filename is specified, it will process all files (recursively) in the current directory
 - A different directory can be specified using the `--dir` option

 **Warning**: Edits are done in-place.
 Backup your files first if you want a copy of the originals.

 - Existing metadata (tags) and pictures are deleted
-- Metadata tags for Artist and Title are added (id3v2 or flac tags)
+- Artist and Title tag data is taken from the filename
-- New tags are taken from the file name
+- Metadata tags are saved to the file (id3v2, flac, ogg)

 ## Requirements: